thethunderturner/EntitlementDBExtractor/README.md

 # EntitlementDBExtractor

 EntitlementDBExtractor is a program that allows you to extract licenses and entitlements for your digital games, DLC, themes, and other content from your `entitlement.db` file.
-This allows you to re-download titles you've deleted from your system.
+This allows you to re-download PSN titles you've deleted from your system.
 > [!IMPORTANT]
 > In order for this process to work, your account should've been set as primary at the time of downloading the game in the past, and your console must not be formatted after downloading the game; otherwise this process will not work, because you will be missing the license key!

-The tool will give you the links to re-download your titles in the form of **RETAIL** PKGs from **Official Sony Servers**!
+The tool will give you the links to Sony's API, so you can re-download your titles in the form of **RETAIL** PKGs from **Official Sony Servers**!

 # Requirements
 1. Python (v3.7+)